TYLPHE/hb-capstone/README.md

 - Users can log in

 ## Additional features
+- Built a web-scraper to curate a database of 5,400 games from Steam API
 - Users can add games to library
   - Games added to library do not need to be reviewed
   - Added a publish button.
 User can work on a review but no other users will be able to see the review until marked published